British Army during the Second World War: 1941

-The followup to Brevity was Operation Battleaxe, involving the 7th Armoured Division, 22nd Guards Brigade and 4th Indian Infantry Division from XIII Corps commanded by Lieutenant-General Noel Beresford-Peirse.
-Battleaxe was also a failure, and with the British forces defeated, Churchill wanted a change in command, so Wavell exchanged places with General Claude Auchinleck, as Commander-in-Chief, India.
+The followup to Brevity was Operation Battleaxe, involving the 7th Armoured Division, 22nd Guards Brigade and 4th Indian Infantry Division from XIII Corps, commanded by Lieutenant-General Noel Beresford-Peirse.
+Battleaxe was also a failure, and with British forces defeated, Churchill wanted a change in command, so Wavell exchanged places with General Claude Auchinleck, as Commander-in-Chief, India.
 The desert force was now reorganized into XXX Corps and XIII Corps and renamed the Eighth Army under the command of Lieutenant-General Alan Cunningham.
-Their next attack, Operation Crusader, was a success, and Rommel withdrew to the defensive line at Gazala, and then all the way back to El Agheila.
+Their next attack, Operation Crusader, launched late in 1941, was a success; Rommel withdrew to the defensive line at Gazala, and then all the way back to El Agheila, at the western edge of Cyrenaica.
 Crusader was the first victory over the Germans by British-led forces in the war.

-On 11 December, General Wavell ordered the 4th Indian Infantry Division to withdraw from Operation Compass to take part in an offensive against Italian forces in Italian East Africa alongside the 5th Indian Infantry Division.
-Both divisions faced vastly superior Italian forces (ten divisions in total) that threatened the Red Sea supply routes to Egypt as well as Egypt and the Suez Canal itself.
+In operations elsewhere in 1941, previously, on 11 December 1940, General Wavell had ordered the 4th Indian Infantry Division to withdraw from Operation Compass to take part in an offensive against Italian forces in Italian East Africa alongside the 5th Indian Infantry Division.
+Both divisions faced vastly superior Italian forces (ten divisions in total) that threatened the Red Sea supply routes to Egypt, as well as the Suez Canal itself.
 The East African campaign culminated in March 1941 with a British victory in the Battle of Keren.

-Having guaranteed to come to the aid of Greece in the event of war, Britain became involved in the Battle of Greece, and on 2 March Operation Lustre began which sent 62,000 troops to Greece.
+In the Mediterranean, having guaranteed to come to the aid of Greece in the event of war, Britain became involved in the Battle of Greece, and on 2 March Operation Lustre began, which saw some 62,000 British and Commonwealth troops redeployed, mostly from North Africa, to Greece.
 The Commonwealth force comprised the Australian and New Zealand Divisions withdrawn from the desert, and the British 1st Armoured Brigade.
-'W' Force, as they became known after their commander, Lieutenant-General Sir Henry Maitland Wilson, was too small and could not stop the Axis advance and was ordered to evacuate.
-The evacuation began on 24 April and by 30 April about 50,000 troops had been evacuated.
+'W' Force, as they became known after their commander, Lieutenant-General Sir Henry Maitland Wilson, was too small: it could not stop the Axis advance and was subsequently ordered to evacuate, many troops being withdrawn to Crete.
+The evacuation of the Greek mainland began on 24 April and by 30 April about 50,000 troops had been withdrawn.
 The remaining 7–8,000 troops were captured by the Germans.

 The Battle of Crete followed.
-The force consisted of the original 14,000 British garrison and another 25,000 Commonwealth troops evacuated from Greece.
+The Allied force consisted of the original 14,000 strong British garrison, plus another 25,000 Commonwealth troops evacuated from Greece (nearly half these personnel were not combat troops).
 The units involved were the British 14th Infantry Brigade, 2nd New Zealand Division (less the 6th Brigade and division headquarters), and the 19th Australian Brigade Group.
-In total, about 15,000 British and Commonwealth infantrymen, reinforced by about 5,000 non-infantry personnel, and one composite Australian artillery battery were involved.
-After a brief campaign 15,000 men were evacuated by the Royal Navy, leaving some 12,000 Allied troops behind, most taken as prisoners of war.
+In total, about 15,000 British and Commonwealth infantrymen, reinforced by about 5,000 non-infantry personnel, and one composite Australian artillery battery, were involved in combat operations.
+After a brief campaign that the Allies lost, 15,000 men were evacuated by the Royal Navy, leaving some 12,000 Allied troops behind, most taken as prisoners of war.